 Anti-wrinkle creams ARE moisturizers.
-These products intend to increase the water content of the skin, temporarily improving the appearance of very fine lines and wrinkles.
+These products intend to increase the water content of the skin, temporarily improving the appearance of the skin.
 The consumer imagines water being pumped into a raisin, becoming a firmer grape.
-This theory may apply to very fine lines, especially those found around the eyes where the skin is the thinnest, but in actuality, facial lines and wrinkles are due to a loss of connective tissue in the deeper layers of skin.
-In addition, dehydrated skin may exacerbate the appearance of these lines and folds.
+This theory may apply to very superficial fine lines, especially those found around the eyes where the skin is the thinnest, but in actuality, facial lines and wrinkles are due to a loss of connective tissue in the deeper layers of skin.
+In addition, dehydrated skin may exacerbate the appearance of facial imperfections.

 "Firming creams" ARE facial moisturizers.
 Manufacturers use the marketing term "firming" to imply that a skincare product makes the skin look tauter.
 Unfortunately, there is no objective way to measure firmness of the skin.